npalomin/sind/filter_method.md

 As a result of the previous operation we get 1922 features.
 However, a visual inspection of some features shows some innacuracies specially in the polygons classified as NAL.
 This innacuracies correspond to: doubtful industrial activity according to street level observation
-(Google Street View) and parcel boundaries that describe a building rather than a parcel or 'site' boundary.
+(Google Street View) and parcel boundaries shape that describe a building rather than a parcel or 'site' boundary.

+#### Semanthic generalization
 The innacurate polygons have a similar LU_CODE_20 attribute of '9' and '25'.
 Therefore those two classes were filtered from the NALs layer (566 and 74 features respectively)

+#### Geometric generalization
+Delete parcels with area > 10m2 (72 features)